grumpi/domvm-isomorphic-example/README.md

 I haven't figured out a good way to get the value from the input in the server-rendered DOM to a variable in the app.
 My impression is that, sure, this is possible to do, but then we're starting to go down a slope of doing more or less clever hacks.

-Practical consideration: When you render on the server, I think it's not uncommon that you want to render things differently on the server than on the client - and if it's just to let the user know that the page was rendered on the server and there's more stuff loading.
+Practical consideration: I think it's not uncommon that you want to render things differently on the server than on the client - and if it's just to let the user know that the page was rendered on the server and there's more stuff loading.
 This means that your server-rendered DOM differs from the client-rendered DOM.
 This can result in domvm being unable to attach to the existing DOM.

 That's what got me to the point where I thought "oh well, in my case it's really just fine if people cannot interact until the Single-Page-Application is loaded".
 In this use case, it makes sense to render differently between server and client, in such a way that the user already sees the input elements that will become active when the Single-Page-Application is up and running.